 Make the basis of the claim clear and include necessary qualifications

 There are various widely recognised ranking systems for higher educational institutions.
-Marketing communications must make clear to consumers the basis and source of any comparison that presents any information or ‘ranking’ from another body, for example, the name and date of the relevant report or league table on which it is based.
+Ads must make the basis and source of any comparison clear, For example the advertiser should make clear the name and date of the relevant report or league table on which a claim is based.

 Terms which have a broad meaning, or are likely to have different consumer interpretations, are likely to be considered ambiguous, and misleading.
 These claims should be clearly qualified to ensure that the meaning is clear.
-An ad for UWL which stated “named as London’s top modern university - and one of the top 10 in the UK - in the Guardian University Guide 2018” was ruled misleading by the ASA, which considered that, in the absence of qualification, the term “modern university” was ambiguous.
-The ASA reminded the advertiser to ensure that in future, claims which may be interpreted in differing ways should be qualified to ensure that the meaning is sufficiently clear.
-The ASA also found that the advertiser did not have sufficient evidence to substantiate the claim (University of West London, 15 Nov 2017).
+An ad for UWL stated “named as London’s top modern university - and one of the top 10 in the UK - in the Guardian University Guide 2018”.
+This was ruled to be misleading by the ASA, which considered that, in the absence of qualification, the term “modern university” was ambiguous.
+The ASA reminded the advertiser to ensure that claims which may be interpreted in differing ways were qualified to ensure their meaning is sufficiently clear (University of West London, 15 Nov 2017).

 Represent the evidence accurately

-Marketers should ensure that the claims they make accurately represent any evidence held.
+Marketers should ensure that the claims they make accurately represent the evidence held.

 Any reference to ‘rankings’ or being ‘named’ in independently published results, such as university league tables, must be a genuine and accurate reflection of that analysis.
 A comparative claim should only refer to rankings or results in categories that are explicitly stated and defined in the data source on which it is based.